-Welcome to Episode 61 of the Joshua Gagnon Leadership Podcast!
+Welcome to the 164th episode of the Joshua Gagnon Leadership Podcast!

-If you enjoy listening to this podcast and it has helped you and your team in any way, please leave us a review on iTunes or Stitcher or take the time to share it on social media.
+If you enjoy listening to this podcast and it has helped you and your team in any way, please leave us a review on Apple Podcast or Stitcher or take the time to share it on social media.

 Do you have a question for Pastor Josh about leadership, ministry, or any other topic we’ve covered on the podcast so far?
 Submit your questions to email@example.com or @joshgagnon on Twitter and Pastor Josh might answer it on a future episode!

 You can read the full transcription of this episode below.

 Roman Archer: Well, welcome to another episode of the Joshua Gagnon Leadership Podcast.
 So thankful that you would join us for today’s conversation.
 We’re picking up the second part of a conversation so I just want to say, time out, if you haven’t yet listened to part 1 of this episode, you would do yourself good by going back and listening to that first.

 R: Part one of this thought, yes, and we’re picking up…

 J: Cause this is part one of this episode.